vmware-samples/validated-solutions-for-cloud-foundation/cba/docs/sample-project/6-configure-nsx-segements.md

 [Back: Home](README.md)

-# Configure NSX Overlay Segments to NSX-T Data Center.
+# Configure NSX Overlay Segments to NSX-T Data Center

 Before project members can request workloads on existing networks, you must add the network segments to the VI workload domain NSX Local Manager.